nus-cs2103-AY2021S1/ip/docs/README.md

 ## Usage

 ### 1. `todo` - Add new todo
-Add a new todo task with its given description. </br>
+Add a new todo task with description. </br>

 Example of usage: